adamgordonbell/agbell.github.io/posts/2010-10-26-introducing-attribute-based-caching.md

 It has some neat attribute based cache invalidation features and can use an in-memory cache or velocity.

 (Options include In-process and Out-Of-Process and Off.
 Out-Of-Process uses Microsoft ApplicationServer.Caching)

 * Declarative Caching & Declarative Cache Invalidation ( use method name or configurable “GroupName” plus method parameters to cache & trigger cache invalidation)

-### Simple Example( No invalidation):
+### Simple Example( No invalidation)

 > [Cache.Cacheable] //this method now cached, will only be called once per guid
 > public SomeExpensiveObject GetExpensiveObject(Guid userId)
 > {
 > ..
 > }

-### Full Featured Example:
+### Full Featured Example

 > <pre><span>using</span> System;
 > <span>using</span> System.Collections.Generic;